 Opioid abuse and addiction can happen to anyone, and In any home

-South Bay resident, Cyndi Strand, Founder Blankets of Love, South Bay, shares her reflections on the loss of her son, Justin, due to opioid addiction in January, 2016.
+South Bay resident, Cyndi Strand, Founder of Blankets of Love, South Bay, shares her reflections on the loss of her son, Justin, due to opioid addiction in January, 2016.

-South Bay entrepreneur, philanthropist, and author, Karl McMillen, shares the loss of his son to a drug overdose during a SBFC book club discussion of Triumphs and Tragedies, A True Story of Wealth and Addiction.
+South Bay entrepreneur, philanthropist, and author, Karl McMillen, shares the loss of his son to a drug overdose during a SBFC book club discussion of Triumphs and Tragedies: A True Story of Wealth and Addiction.

 Understanding the Opioid Abuse Epidemic

 This Wall Street Journal video chronicles the devastating impact of opioid abuse.
-This is the story of four families touched by the epidemic.

 How to talk with youth to prevent opioid abuse